phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 }
 ```

 When your app is in the foreground any `on('notification')` handlers you have registered will be called.
-If your app is in the background the notification will show up in the system tray.
-Clicking on the notification in the system tray will start the app and your `on('notification')` handler will be called and the event received by your `on('notification')` handler will get the following data:
+If your app is in the background, then the notification will show up in the system tray.
+Clicking on the notification in the system tray will start the app, and your `on('notification')` handler will be called with the following data:

 ```
 {